-Edward Cox's land has been cleared extensively since 1810 by members of the Cox family along with their other landholdings to establish pastoral land.
-The first building constructed on the current Fernhill land was the stables in 1839.
+Edward Cox's land was cleared extensively after 1810 by members of the Cox family, along with their other landholdings, to establish pastoral land.
+The first building constructed on the current Fernhill estate land was the stables in 1839.
 The building (still standing) housed the stonemasons whilst the house was constructed.
-The Cottage was the first building built on the estate dating from around 1810, however it is located on the eastern side of Mulgoa Road and is not on the current Fernhill site.
+The Cottage was the first building built on the estate dating from around 1810, however it is located on the eastern side of Mulgoa Road and is not within the current Fernhill estate site.